delan75/I-fixit/DEPLOYMENT.md

 5. **Deployment Failures**:
    - **"Project directory is not a git repository"**: Ensure the GitHub Actions workflow is using the correct repository URL
    - **"Failed to connect to FTP server"**: Verify FTP credentials in GitHub Secrets
+   - **"getaddrinfo ENOTFOUND"**: The FTP hostname cannot be resolved.
+For Hostinger, check if your FTP_SERVER value should be:
+     - Your domain name (e.g., `i-fixit.chisolution.io`)
+     - The Hostinger FTP server (e.g., `ftpXX.hostinger.com`)
+     - The server's IP address
+     - For Hostinger, you can find the correct FTP hostname in your hosting control panel under "FTP Accounts"
    - **"Permission denied"**: Check that the FTP user has write permissions to the target directory
    - **"File not found"**: Ensure all paths in the deployment script are correct
    - **"Index.php not found"**: Verify that the public directory contents are being copied correctly
    - **"Unexpected EOF while looking for matching"**: This typically occurs with syntax errors in shell commands.
 Instead of using sed for complex file modifications, consider using a heredoc approach to create files with the exact content needed.
+   - **"Protocol not supported"**: Try changing the protocol from 'ftp' to 'ftps' or vice versa in the workflow file

 ### Recovery Procedures